 More precise KPIs like comments, likes, and shares can help you measure whether you’re hitting the bullseye of your engagement target.

 Other KPIs you can measure include:

-Again, the metrics you use depend on why you’ve built the community.
+Again, your metrics depend on why you’ve built the community.

 Laying ground rules that all community members must adhere to is crucial to every B2B community strategy.